Sparksbox

 This is the disclosure trap.

-For cannabis specifically, this is radioactive.
-Cannabis regulators in California (and most states) treat any content or experience that could reach minors as a potential violation.
+For cannabis specifically, this is radioactive as a signal.
+Cannabis regulators already treat any content or experience that could reach minors as a potential problem.
 You're already walking a tightrope with age verification.
-Now you have to actively confirm you're disclosing AI to anyone who might be a minor.
+Now the broader AI regulatory environment is moving toward more explicit notice, safer interactions, and better records.

 Most cannabis brands don't have that infrastructure.